PhantomAppDevelopment/socialmedia-as3/google/README.md

 You can check a list of all Scopes in the [OAuth 2.0 Scopes for Google APIs.](https://developers.google.com/identity/protocols/googlescopes#plusv1)
 Rememeber to Enable the corresponding APIs in the Google Developer Console.

-We listen for the response and create an Object from it using the JSON parser.
-From there you can take the information you need.